CenterForSpatialResearch/methods-in-spatial-research-sp2021/tutorials/tutorial01.md

 5. The **Browser Panel** contains a list of data sources on your computer's file system (represented by folder icons) and various network sources (each has a different blue-hued icon).
 Folders and other sources can be expanded by clicking the triangles to the left of each icon.
 Anything here that can be read by QGIS as a layer can be added to the project by dragging it to the Layer Panel or Map View.
 6. Finally, the **Status Bar** shows the position of your cursor in the map view, the current scale and rotation of the map view, and the project’s coordinate system.
 When working with large datasets, you can also pause/resume map drawing with the "Render" checkbox.

 Hovering over any button in the interface will display a **tooltip** with a brief description.
-More details can be found in the [QGIS Documentation](https://docs.qgis.org/3.4/en/docs/user_manual/introduction/qgis_gui.html).
+More details can be found in the [QGIS Documentation](https://docs.qgis.org/3.10/en/docs/index.html). (**note:** each version of qGIS has its own documentation website, if you are not using 3.10 make sure you use the docs for the version of QGIS that you are using.)

 Once you're familiar with the standard interface layout, you may want to customize your workspace.
 Toolbars and Panels can be turned on or off by right-clicking blank space next to existing toolbars (see above) or through the menu bar under View > Toolbars or View > Panels.
 They can also be repositioned by clicking and dragging anywhere in the panel frame or from the handle to the left of each toolbar.
 Each element can be either docked (snappable areas will be highlighted in blue as you drag around the window) or undocked/freely positioned.
 If you ever need to reset the interface to its default settings, you can do so under Preferences > System > Settings > Reset user interface to default settings.